We are currently seeing patients in California, Oregon, Washington, Florida, and Arizona USA

 No, not at this time.

-We are also unable to accept patients with Kaiser Permanente, VA or TriCare, and certain Medicare health insurance plans because such plans generally do not cover labs, procedures, imaging, referrals and treatments ordered by clinicians who are not within their respective organizations.
+We are also unable to accept patients with Kaiser Permanente, VA or TriCare, Medicaid (or MediCal in CA) and certain Medicare health insurance plans because such plans do not legally allow patients to pay cash for parts of their care, and others generally do not cover labs, procedures, imaging, referrals and treatments ordered by clinicians who are not within their respective organizations.

 Lab tests will be covered by your insurance in most cases.
 For visit costs, we are not currently in-network with any health insurance carriers and are not able to bill insurers for the cost of provider visits at this time, so the costs listed above are out of pocket.